MicrosoftDocs/PowerShell-Docs/gallery/how-to/working-with-local-psrepositories.md

   capabilities.
 - File share servers can't see package metadata, including tags.

-For more information about creating a NuGet.Server feed follow the steps [here](https://docs.microsoft.com/en-us/nuget/hosting-packages/nuget-server), up to the point of publishing packages.
-Follow the steps bellow for publishing packages using cmdlets.

 ## Creating a local repository

+The following article lists the steps for setting up your own NuGet Server.

+- [NuGet.Server][]

+Follow the steps up to the point of adding packages.
+The steps for [publishing a package](#publishing-to-a-local-repository) are covered later in this article.

+For a file share-based repository, make sure that your users have permissions to access the file share.

+## Registering a local repository

-Add a new repository for use by PowerShellGet with the `Register-PSRepository` command.
+Before a repository can be used, it must be registered using the `Register-PSRepository` command.
 In the examples below, the **InstallationPolicy** is set to *Trusted*, on the assumption that you trust your own repository.
-Take note of the difference between how the two commands handle **ScriptSourceLocation**.
-For a file share-based repositories, the **SourceLocation** and **ScriptSourceLocation** must match.
-For a web-based repository, they must be different, so in this example a trailing "/" is added to the **SourceLocation**.

 ```powershell
 # Register a NuGet-based server